Yernemm/DHW2019-RPG-Game-Bot/README.md

 # "The Discord Parable" for Discord Hack Week 2019

 ## Ok, what does the bot do?
 This bot provides a non-linear story with many branching paths and multiple endings.
 There are some hidden paths which only show up 10% of the time to encourage re-playability.
+The story is stored in JSON and editable.

 ## What is the story about?
 It is a comedy, fantasy-themed story.
 You are a courier tasked with delivering a package for your client.
 The client, however, does not give you very good directions.
 You reach a set of two diverging paths and it's up to you to choose which path to follow...